Skip to main content

 screenshot of a spreadsheet showing planned value of a project

-• According to the PMBOK, your line items should line up with your work breakdown structure (WBS) itemized list.
+• According to the Project Management Body of Knowledge (PMBOK), your line items should line up with your work breakdown structure (WBS) itemized list.
 As a DPM, you may or may not have this.
-I have yet to come across a fleshed out WBS in my career, but if you do this will be helpful.
-I find it best to use the same line items as you have in the estimate as this will help you map everything back.
+I find it best to use the same line items as you have in the estimate, as this will help you map everything back.

-• For us, project management costs are a percentage of work done.
+• In the example above, project management costs are a percentage of work done.
 So the PM estimate is 20% of the sum of the other tasks’ hours.
 The monthly spend is therefore 20% of the sum of the budget for that month.

 • For example: March